Step 4: Controlling the Crawlers

 48CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(TrackController)

-add_cnoid_simple_controller(TankTutorial_TrackController TrackController.cpp)
+choreonoid_add_simple_controller(TankTutorial_TrackController TrackController.cpp)

-When finished, compile it.
+Then compile it.

 Note